sdicgdev/svg-icon-guidelines/README.md

 *this is a work in progress*

 # A Modern Guide To Using SVG Icons
 The writing has been on the wall for a couple of years by now: SVG is taking over the web.
 The SVG format solves a lot of problems, but does require learning some new techniques.
-The biggest stumbling block has always been spotty support in browsers, but those days are almost behind us.
+The biggest stumbling block has always been spotty support from browsers, but those days are almost behind us.
 The #1 reason we should switch to SVG icons is to avoid browser-specific font-rendering issues without having to apply a bunch of hacky anti-aliasing and normalizing nonsense.
 SVG is not subject to any font-related hacks or effects.
 We don't have to worry about weird character mapping issues either.
 Yay!

 ##Not your Fathers' SVG
 For the uninitiated, SVG is a vector graphic format that supports multiple colors, gradients and can be styled through a bunch of CSS properties and SVG filter effects.
 The format has been around since the early 2000s, but has only recently seen widespread support in browsers and authoring applications.
 With modern techniques you can make SVGs do anything.
 You can stack them to make more complex icons and artwork.
 They can also be animated and controlled through javascript.
 But before you get too excited, all these powers can be yours...IF you read the primer below AND follow some simple directions.